downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 #### `getItemProps`

-The props returned from calling this function should be applied to any menu items you render.
+The props returned from calling this function should be applied to any selected items you render.
+It allows changing the activeIndex by using arrow keys or by clicking, but also removing items by `Delete` or `Backspace` on active item.
+It also ensures that focus moves along with the activeIndex, and it keeps a `tabindex="0"` on the active element even if user decides to `Tab` away.
+That way, when tabbing back, the user can pick up where he left off with selection.

 **This is an impure function**, so it should only be called when you will actually be applying the props to an item.